taufderl/mailagent/README.md

 # TODO:
 - lists in alphabetical order: everywhere
+- add no of recipients to email

 - clean, explain and improve import functionality
 - warn when admin created that email and password is send out
 - implement authentication with gem device to implement auto end session and stuff
-- remove unused routes for ressources

 ## To make it nicer
 - tooltips